catarinaburghi/catarinaburghi.github.io/projects.md

 Here are a few projects that I've worked on:
 [FRC5024 Infinite Recharge](https://github.com/frc5024/InfiniteRecharge)

-Here are a few projects that I'm currently working on:
+Here are a few projects that I'm currently working on:[STEMathon](https://github.com/catarinaburghi/STEMathon)

 I'm currently working on my Computer Science class work. once I finish and organise it, it will be posted [here](https://github.com/catarinaburghi/ICS3U)